remla25-team12/model-training/README.md

 The stucture of this repository was inspired by the [Cookiecutter template](https://github.com/drivendataorg/cookiecutter-data-science/tree/master).

 All training code can be found under `src`.
-Note that the actual preprocessing logic of the training pipeline has ben factored out into the [lib-ml repository](https://github.com/remla25-team12/lib-ml).
+Note that the actual preprocessing logic of the training pipeline has been factored out into the [lib-ml repository](https://github.com/remla25-team12/lib-ml).
 As such, `src/preprocess_data.py` uses methods from this library.

 # Getting started
 ## Requirements